beemarie/10mintutorials/containers/README.md

 1. Leave this page open - it has the Service Credential information you will need in later steps.

-## Create a new IBM Cloud Code Engine Application.
+## Create a new IBM Cloud Code Engine application.
 1. From the IBM Cloud catalog, select Code Engine.
 1. Click `Start Creating` under Run your container image.
 1. `Application` should already be selected.